Exhibition: Uprise Art Outpost: Heaven Inside & Secret Wisdom: Thumbnail

 • Ryan James MacFarlandBrooklyn, NY

-Ryan James MacFarland (b.
-1985) creates photographs that address the intangible and transitory qualities of landscape.
+Ryan James MacFarland's (1985-2024) photographs address the intangible and transitory qualities of landscape.
 His images are born out of an overwhelming obsession with nature and its mechanics, notably Tide Study, a series capturing the moon above bodies of water before nightfall.
-MacFarland’s compositions are usually devoid of of human presence and are sometimes comprised of triptychs or pairings, or reproductions of the same image arranged in quadrants, forming a central diamond shape, suggesting the symmetry and patterns that exist in nature.
-His photographs reveal how he sees the natural world and attempt to break down the complex systems of nature to their base elements.
-MacFarland received a BFA in Photography & Imaging from New York University in 2006, and his work has been exhibited internationally.
+Ryan’s compositions are usually devoid of human presence and are sometimes comprised of triptychs or pairings, or reproductions of the same image arranged in quadrants, forming a central diamond shape, suggesting the symmetry and patterns that exist in nature.
+His photographs reveal how he saw the natural world and attempted to break down the complex systems of nature to their base elements.
+Ryan received a BFA in Photography & Imaging from New York University in 2006, and his work has been exhibited internationally.

 Artist Page